 4. Property damage from HVAC malfunction

 There are many problems with air conditioning and heating systems that can lead to water leaks, which are a property manager’s worst nightmare.
-The next thing you know, not only do you have an HVAC repair problem to deal with, but you’ll be ripping out damaged walls, ceilings, and floors.
+The next thing you know, you’ll be ripping out damaged walls, ceilings, and floors.
 And possibly having to relocate families while the work is done.
 Talk about a headache!
 This one could last for months.

 HVAC preventive maintenance plans make the problems that cause water leaks far less likely to happen.
-That’s because the problems are discovered and fixed long before they have a chance to get severe enough to lead to water damage.
+That’s because the problems are discovered and fixed long before they have a chance to lead to water damage.

 5. Waiting forever for an HVAC repair

-Especially when you’re dealing with an irate homeowner or tenant, it’s incredibly frustrating when you have to wait days to get someone in to fix an air conditioning or heating system.
-Here’s something you might not know: HVAC preventive maintenance plans entitle you to get priority service when you need it most.
+It’s incredibly frustrating to wait days to get someone in to fix an air conditioning or heating system.
+Here’s something you might not know: HVAC preventive maintenance plans entitle your residents to get priority service when they need it most.

-This is one of the benefits of HVAC preventive maintenance plans that property managers may not expect.
-As a loyal and regular customer, you’ll get moved to the front of the queue if you have a repair issue, so you’ll get faster service.
+This is one of the benefits of HVAC preventive maintenance plans that people may not expect.
+Regular maintenance customers can get moved to the front of the queue if they have a repair issue, so they get faster service.

 What HVAC preventive maintenance plans cover